hayabuzo/echo.gt/tools/README.md

-Additional tools to help in work.
+Some additional tools to help in work.